-Following any concerns raised, usually via the safeguarding aspect of ClassCharts, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, then the DSL will contact Children's Social Care and if appropriate the police.
-If the DSL or any of the DDSL are not available or there are immediate concerns, the staff member will refer directly to Children's Social Care and the police if appropriate.
+Following any concerns raised, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, the DSL will contact Children's Social Care and, if appropriate, the police.
+If the DSL or DDSL is not available or there are immediate concerns, the staff member will refer directly to Children's Social Care and the police if appropriate.
 We will use the guidance from NPCC to determine when to contact the police.